mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Plug in the X endstop
 * This uses the M2.5mm screws.

+`Pro tip: Apply purple thread locker to screws.
+It prevents screws coming loose from vibration while still allowing relatively easy removal.
+Entirely optional.`

 ---

 ![!LR4 Core assm](../img/lr4/cq.jpg){: loading=lazy width="600"}

-* Lever opens to the bottom
+* Lever opens to the bottom.
 * Seat these tiny screws all the way but be very careful not to strip them out.
+* You may notice another microswitch opening on the opposite end of the core.
+It is for an advanced feature and is not used in this tutorial, it can be safely ignored.

 ---

 ![!LR4 Core assm](../img/lr4/cr.jpg){: loading=lazy width="600"}

-* Using the belt guide on the back of the core set the pulley on the X stepper shaft.
+* Using the belt guide on the back of the core, set the pulley on the X stepper shaft.
 * Always tighten the set / grub screw on the shaft flat first, then the second screw.

 ---

 ![!LR4 Core assm](../img/lr4/cs.jpg){: loading=lazy width="600"}

-* M3 screws will be used to attach the stepper
+* M3 screws will be used to attach the stepper.
-* If you insert the X belt now it saves a bit of work later
+* If you insert the X belt now it saves a bit of work later.
-* Run all the wires together up from behind the stepper
+* Run all the wires together up from behind the stepper.
-* The wires should not be constricted
+* The wires should not be constricted.

 ---

 ![!LR4 Core assm](../img/lr4/ct.jpg){: loading=lazy width="600"}

-* Secure the wires up at the top of the core
+* Secure the wires up at the top of the core.
+* The small holes at the top are perfect for twist ties.
-* The next step is using the idlers and M5 hardware
+* The next step is using the idlers and M5 hardware.

 ---

 ![!LR4 Core assm](../img/lr4/cu.jpg){: loading=lazy width="600"}

-* Insert the M5 nuts
+* Insert the M5 nuts.
 * I can usually press them in with a flat headed screwdriver or needle nosed pliers.

 ---

 ![!LR4 Core assm](../img/lr4/cv.jpg){: loading=lazy width="600"}

-* Add the idlers, and screws
+* Add the idlers, and screws.
-* Using the holes in the top of the core drive the screws
+* Using the holes in the top of the core drive the screws.
-* These just need to hit the Nylock, they do not need to be snug
+* These just need to hit the Nylock, they do not need to be snug.
-* The idlers should be extremely free to rotate
+* The idlers should be extremely free to rotate.

 ---